 - Stops foreclosures without a court order

 - Your vehicle can't be repossessed without a court order if you made a deposit, or at least one payment before you joined

 - You can't be taken to court for civil proceedings, this includes divorce and child support hearings

 - Keeps the owner of a self-storage facility from selling your belongings for overdue rent without a court order

 Benefits offered by the SCRA include:

-- Lets you to terminate your current cell phone contract if you relocate for at least 90 days to a location that doesn't have coverage under your current cell phone provider
+- Lets you terminate your telecom contracts (telephone, cable, internet etc.) if you relocate for at least 90 days to a location that doesn't have coverage under your current provider

 - Lets you end a vehicle lease you signed before joining if you are mobilized, PCS OCONUS, or deploy OCONUS for at least 180 days